BEHIND THE BUILD

 Depth from real sources

 Then we earned the substance.
-We mined relocation-webinar transcripts to expand the catalog from a couple of dozen obligations to nearly sixty — then did the unglamorous grounding pass: verifying each against official government sources until the large majority carried a canonical citation, tagging every item with its provenance, and pulling anything we couldn’t stand behind into a backlog until we could.
+We mined relocation-webinar transcripts to expand the catalog from a couple of dozen obligations to more than sixty — then did the unglamorous grounding pass: verifying each against official government sources until every requirement carried a canonical citation, tagging every item with its provenance, and pulling anything we couldn’t stand behind into a backlog until we could.

 That discipline caught real errors.
 A tax-form penalty we’d absorbed from secondary sources had actually been struck down; a form we listed had been abolished.
 The point of “Lola never invents” isn’t modesty — it’s that a relocation plan people act on has to be right, and “right” is a process, not a vibe.